-The fire department has grown to a 4-truck, 25-man organization with all modern equipment.
-The ambulance service inaugurated in 1960 has grown to include 2 fully equipped ambulances with 5 full time members and 16 paid members manning the units on a 24-hour community service basis.
+The fire department has grown to a 4-truck organization with 27 volunteers.
+The ambulance service inaugurated in 1960 has grown to include 2 fully equipped ambulances with 6 full time members and 12 paid members manning the units on a 24-hour community service basis.
 In 2007 the ambulance upgraded from an intermediate service to a paramedic level of service.

 Please visit the Fire Department and Valders Ambulance websites for more special features and information

-1st Captain . . .
+Training Captain . . .
 Kyle Christiansen . . .
-12 years of service
+18 years of service

 The fire station and ambulances are located at 103 Eisenhower Street.
 The department's equipment consists of: